Chapai Nawabganj District: Transportion

-This district is the most western district in Bangladesh which has boundary with the neighboring country India.
-And for importing and exporting, there is a land port in this district which makes this district an important route for communicating with the neighboring country.
-And the construction of the Jamuna Bridge at Sirajganj also makes its transportation system an important one all over the country.
-That is why highways were constructed over the district.
-The major transport systems inside the town is the bike, rickshaws, bi-cycle and CNG rickshaws.
+The district is located in western Bangladesh and shares an international boundary with India.
+It contains a land port used for cross-border trade between Bangladesh and India.
+The Jamuna Bridge at Sirajganj provides a major road connection across the Jamuna River and contributes to the district's connectivity with other parts of Bangladesh.
+Road transport within the district's urban areas includes motorcycles, rickshaws, bicycles, and CNG-powered auto-rickshaws.
+Several major highways and regional roads pass through the district.

 Bus

 The major transportation system in this town is the bus service to different districts and towns.
 The main transportation route is Nawabganj-Rajshahi.
 The bus transportation service is off three types which are gate-lock, direct and local service.
 The others bus routes are Nawabganj-Shibganj, Nawabganj-Naogaon, Nawabganj-Nachol, Nawabganj-Rohanpur.
 The BRTC bus service serves for the long intra-district route to almost all important districts of Bangladesh.
 The most important long route is the Nawabganj-Dhaka.
 This route has ample bus service.
 There are two bus stoppages.
 The biggest one is called Chapai Nawabganj Bus Terminal and the other is the Dhaka Bus Terminal.
 Sona Mosjid-Rajshahi-Sona Mosjid bus Service are on at7.15am to 5.15 pm every 1 hour after.